AdobeDocs/commerce-business-intelligence.en/help/mbi/tutorials/time-options-visual-rpt-bldr.md

 ## Comparing the Same Metric Across Different Time Ranges {#difftimerange}

 This example uses a custom dimension called **Day number of the month**.
-If you want to create this report and don't already have this dimension in your Data Warehouse, [contact support](../getting-started/support.md) for assistance.
+If you want to create this report and do not already have this dimension in your Data Warehouse, [contact support](../getting-started/support.md) for assistance.

 The two most common examples in this category are (1) comparing growth metrics (revenue year-over-year, month-over-month, etc.) and (2) better understanding recent inventory or item sales trends.